The Colorado Chapter of NUCA

 Next NUCA Government Affairs Committee Meeting

-Committee members can participate in the monthly online meetings.
-Please email the Government Affairs office or NUCA's Zack Perconti for more information about these meetings and their logon details at zackp@nuca.com.
+However, Committee members can participate in the monthly online meetings.
+Please email the Government Affairs office or NUCA's CAO Zack Perconti for more information about these meetings and their logon details at zackp@nuca.com.

-NUCA is also in the process of formalizing its State and Local Government Affairs Committee, which met on July 29 to approve the committee’s organizational documents and path forward over the next few months.
+NUCA is also in the process of formalizing its State and Local Government Affairs Committee.
 If you are interested in representing this committee, please contact your Chapter Executive Director, the Committee Chair, Kurt Brna (kurt@byrdunderground.com), and Zack Perconti to learn more.
 If you are an at-large member and are interested in representing your state, please contact Kurt and Zack directly.

 -- o --